 Listen carefully to any police order to disperse.
 Even if you are engaged in no unlawful activity, you are subject to arrest if you do not leave the area defined by the police in their order to disperse.
-For example, if some individuals are blocking a street and some individuals are watching on the sidewalk, the police may order everyone to leave the area and arrest anyone, even if they are not violating any law, who does not do so.
+For example, if some individuals are blocking a street and some individuals are watching on the sidewalk, the police may order everyone to leave the area.
+Those standing on the sidewalk may be arrested by the police if they do not disperse even if they are not violating any law.